yashwanthky/Exploratory_Analysis_Power_Lifting/README.md

 # Exploratory Analysis on Power Lifting
-Analyze the various factors affecting the ability of the person to do power-lifting in R. This project is all about understanding this exciting and intense sport better
+Analyze the various factors affecting the ability of a person to do power-lifting.
+This project (done in R) is all about understanding this exciting and intense sport better

 ## What is Power-lifting?